palinalif/TomoriBot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-TomoriBot is a Discord chatbot built with TypeScript and Bun, featuring AI-powered conversations using Google's Gemini models.
-It provides an interactive and customizable chat experience with memory retention, expressions, multi-language support, and personality switching capabilities.
+TomoriBot is a Discord chatbot built with TypeScript and Bun, featuring AI-powered conversations using various AI Providers such as Google's Gemini.

+Tomori provides an interactive and customizable chat experience with memory retention, expressions, multi-language support, and personality switching capabilities.

 ### Key Features
-* 🤖 **AI-Powered Chat**: Advanced conversational AI using Google Gemini models
+* 🤖 **AI-Powered Chat**: Advanced conversational AI using Large Language Models
 * 🧠 **Memory System**: Persistent user and server memory for contextual conversations
-* 🗿 **Emoji/Sticker Expressions**: Uses function calls to send your custom Server Stickers and Emojis
+* 🗿 **Emoji/Sticker Expressions**: Uses function calls to send your favorite Server Stickers and Emojis
-* 👁️ **Computer Vision**: Utilizes Gemini API to see images in Discord chats and Emojis
+* 👁️ **Computer Vision**: Utilizes Gemini API to see images and videos in Discord chats
 * 🔍 **Search Grounding**: Searches the Internet for latest information
 * 🌐 **Multi-Language Support**: Built-in internationalization with Japanese and English support
 * 🎭 **Personality Switching**: Configurable personas and behavioral presets